Ennybukpo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 prints alphabet in lowercase
-print letters in lower case and upper case prints all single digit numbers of base 10 starting from o
+print letters in lower case and upper case prints all single digit numbers of base 10 starting from o print all numbers of base 16 in lowercase